cdimascio/py-readability-metrics/README.md

 # py-readabilitiy-metrics

-Scores text usings a variety of _readability_ scores including: Flesch-Kincaid Grade Level, Flesch Reading Ease, and more
+Score text difficulty usings a variety of _readability_ metrics including: Flesch-Kincaid Grade Level, Flesch Reading Ease, and more

 ## Install